noyoshi/prettycli/README.md

 print(color("This was made with true color rgb").rgb(60, 100, 120))
 ```

+If you want something that can be used in shell scripting, I have another repo: [noyoshi/bashcolors](https://github.com/noyoshi/bashcolors)

 #### TODO
 - [ ] Performance checks - this should be as lightweight as possible
 - [ ] Unit tests